mavzerburak0/100-days-of-code/log.md

 **Thoughts:** Not a very good start to a new month.
 I spent a very unproductive day today.
 But at least I got some reading done and learned a bit more about JS.
 Solved some simple exercises to refresh my knowledge.
 I hope I can get some project started tomorrow.

 **Link to work:** None

+### Day 20: February 2, 2021

+**Today's Progress**:
+* 71% done on The Odin Project Foundations Path
+* Created a simple Rock, Paper, Scissors game using JS

+**Thoughts:** Even though it can be only be played through the console (for now), it felt nice to be able to complete a small project completely on my own.
+It may not be the prettiest code but knowing that I can create something out of what I learned throughout the day without any help from outside is an accomplishment for me.
+Also learned a lot today about JS.
+I feel like I am getting back on track.

+**Link to work:** None